The 13 Best Master’s Degree Options for Teachers

 Master’s in Mathematics Education

-This graduate degree program (or master’s degree specialization option) is helpful for teachers seeking to improve their ability to teach middle and high school students the math skills needed to succeed in academics, the workplace and life.
-Programs focused on teaching secondary students are likely to focus on strategies for helping pupils understand such discipline as algebra, geometry, calculus and trigonometry.
+This graduate degree program (or master’s degree specialization option) is helpful for teachers seeking to improve their ability to teach middle and high school students the math skills needed to succeed in academics, in the workplace and in life.
+Programs focused on teaching secondary students are likely to highlight strategies for helping pupils understand such disciplines as algebra, geometry, calculus and trigonometry.

 Master’s in Special Education